brentgroves/repsys/a_status/b_platform_engineering/c_network_support/config_requests/avilla_structures_k8s/14_oracle_container_registry.md

 ## Requested Policy Change

-Request TCP access to the AWS container image registry which holds the Calico OCI image which is needed for MicroK8s networking support.
+Request TCP access to the Oracle container image registry which holds the MySQL InnoDB image which is needed for the Structures microservices.

 ## Key points about the firewall rule